rylero/ObjectDetectionCoprocessor/README.md

 1. **Visit the RF-DETR Repository**:
    - Go to the [RF-DETR GitHub repository](https://github.com/roboflow/rf-detr) for model details.
-   - Read the Roboflow blog post for an overview.
+   - Read the [Roboflow blog](https://blog.roboflow.com/rf-detr/) for an overview.

 2. **Download the ONNX Model**:
    - Follow instructions in the RF-DETR repo to get the model in ONNX format.